metadsl/metadsl/docs/Why.md

-## Specific examples
+## Specific need

-We came to this problem by trying to take the ideas in Mullin's Mathematics of Arrays and make them useful for those in Python.
+We came to this problem by trying to take the ideas in Lenore Mullin's Mathematics of Arrays and make them useful for those in Python.

-TODO: Add text here about why MoA is important in scientific computing
+It isn't hard to implement these concepts in pure Python, but the issue is then then only execute within the CPython runtime and are rather slow.
+Numeric computing in Python does not execute in Python, it calls out to other libraries which perform the low level routines.
+With Mathematics of Arrays, we generate descriptions of these low level routines dynamically, based on the mathematical properties of the combined operations.

+Much like numba, we needed a way to expres the ideas at a high level in Python, but then have the ability to execute them in a different environment.
+So we need to move up one abstraction layer, and create code that represents what we want to execute instead of executing it directly.
+Metadsl is meant to be the space to write this kind of representation.